Irinjalakuda: Governance

+Thrissur Rural Police office started functioning at Irinjalakuda on 14 May 2023.
+It was inaugurated by Kerala Chief Minister Pinarayi Vijayan.

 Transportation

 Road

-Irinjalakuda is located on State Highway 22 (Kerala), which links to major national highways NH 47 and NH 66 in the State.
-Two major roads State Highway 22 (Kerala) (Kodungallur-Shornur) Road and State Highway 61 (Kerala) (Potta-Moonupeedika) criss-crosses Irinjalakuda town.
+Irinjalakuda is located on State Highway 22, which links to major national highways NH 544, which is located around 16km from the town, and NH 66, which is located around 9km away, in the State.
+Two major roads State Highway 22 (Kodungallur-Shornur) and State Highway 61 (Potta-Moonupeedika) criss-crosses Irinjalakuda town.
 Besides, several MDRs (Major District Roads) connect the town with villages in the interior parts of the western and eastern sides of the town.
 These include Irinjalakuda-Kattoor road, Irinjalakuda-Porathissery Road, Mapranam-Nandhikkara road and Mapranam Karalam road.

 KSRTC bus station is situated behind the Koodalmanikyam temple.
-KSRTC operates services to state capital Trivandrum, Ernakulam/Kochi, Kottayam, Kozhikode, Palakkad, Munnar and Mananthavady.
+KSRTC bus services are available to state capital Trivandrum, Ernakulam/Vyttila Hub, Kottayam, Kollam, Kozhikode, Palakkad, Munnar, Mananthavady, Perikkallur, Sulthan Bathery, Perinthalmanna, Pala, Mysore, Bangalore, Coimbatore, Tiruchy, Thanjavur and Velankanni.
 Besides, plenty of private buses are available from Irinjalakuda to various places within the district and towns in neighbouring districts.
 For those travelling from southern parts of the state, Chalakudy is the major roadhead to proceed towards Irinjalakuda.
 Private buses frequently ply between Chalakudy and Irinjalakuda.
-For travellers from northern Kerala, plenty of private buses are available from Thrissur Shakthan Thampuran private bus stand.
+For travellers from northern Kerala, buses are available from Thrissur Shakthan Thampuran private bus stand.

 Railways

 The nearest railway station is the Irinjalakuda Railway Station which is about 8 km east of the town at Kallettumkara.
 Irinjalakuda Railway Station is managed by the Southern Railway of Indian Railways.
-A total of 39 trains, including superfast, express and passenger trains, have stop here.
+A total of 39 trains, including superfast, express and passenger trains, have stoppage here.
 Thrissur railway station is the nearest major railhead with stop for all trains, which is just 22 km from Irinjalakuda.

 Irinjalakuda Sorting (Railway Mail Services) also functions at Kallettumkara in the premises of post office.
 There are daily trains available from Irinjalakuda to Chennai, Bengaluru, Mangaluru, Tiruchirapalli, Coimbatore, Madurai, Trivandrum, Kozhikode, Vijayawada, Nagpur, Pune, Tirupati/Renigunta, Warangal and Salem.

-Important trains that stop here include: